Cananito/Cananito.github.io/_generator/content/about-me.md

 Outside of working, parenting, and doing chores, my interests include:

 * Reading [The Economist](https://www.economist.com/).
-I have the digital + print subscription and try to read most of the articles from the weekly edition.
+I’ve had the digital + print subscription since Aug 2021 and try to read most of the articles from the weekly edition.
 I particularly like The Economist because it’s weekly (so easy to keep up with), has global coverage (so big bang for the buck), and aligns with my political views the most.
 * [Working out](fitness.html).
 * Reading [books](books.html).
 * Playing [Go](go.html).